danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Edge Detection/Non-Maximum Suppression (NMS).md

 In fact the correct direction needs to be estimated locally based on gradient's direction.
 But the gradient is continuous, and our domain is made of discrete pixels -> need discretization (of the direction):
 ![[Pasted image 20230321102158.png]]
+The actual magnitude at a direction not present in the discretized pixel grid is computed using a **linear interpolation**, to get more accurate results.

 ==Applying magnitude thresholding AFTER NMS helps in filtering out irrelevant edges== (due to noise or not important details)